Kamiichii/aggreGATOR/README.md

-Gator is a RSS feed aggregator CLI app.
+aggreGator is a RSS feed aggregator CLI app.
 It lets you to create different users, create new feeds, select which feeds to follow on which users, choese an inteval for the app to search these feeds for any updates and print these updates to the console anytime you want